Southern Baptists oust Saddleback Church over woman pastor

 The Executive Committee’s motion said that Saddleback “has a faith and practice that does not closely identify with the Convention’s adopted statement of faith, as demonstrated by the church having a female teaching pastor functioning in the office of pastor.”

-Saddleback has the right to appeal the decision at the Southern Baptists’ next annual meeting, scheduled for New Orleans in June.
-It did not respond immediately to requests for comment on the Executive Committee decision.
+In a statement late Tuesday, the church didn’t indicate whether it planned to exercise its right to appeal the decision at the Southern Baptists’ next annual meeting, scheduled for New Orleans in June.

+“We love and have always valued our relationship with the SBC and its faithful churches,” Saddleback elders said in a statement.
+“We will engage and respond through the proper channels at the appropriate time in hopes to serve other like-minded Bible believing SBC churches.
+Meanwhile, we remain focused on following God’s leadership to love and serve our church family and the communities around our campuses.”

 Mike Keahbone, an Executive Committee member and Oklahoma pastor, said an appeal “appears likely.”